peaspls/beansprouty/README.md

 # Beansprouty.com
-A Travel blog by Christoffer N. Aa.
-Thondrup.
+A Static website for https://beansprouty.com containing a travel blog by me.
 Used the Gatsby starter for creating a blog and Netlify for deployment.
 Awesome tools!

 ## Install
 `npm i`